top of page

 Nevertheless, Jenny’s family has been blessed in the past.
 Her older brother was sponsored from the Australian Agency for International Development (AusAid) to study sound engineering at the JMC Academy in Sydney.
 He now works privately, recording music for artists in Solomon Islands.
 He recently visited Russia.
 Her younger sister studied accounting at the University of the South Pacific in Fiji, sponsored by the Solomon Island Government.
 She has now returned home and she works as a bank officer in the capital.

-During teaching classes, SINU SI.jpg
+During teaching classes, SINU SI

 Group discussion with classmates, SINU, SI.